cstby/hkphil/_news/2024-7-lisbon.md

 related_posts: false
 ---

-How Fictional Events Can be Past, Present, or Future”, LanCog Summer Metaphysics Workshop (Lisbon) 🇵🇹
+"How Fictional Events Can be Past, Present, or Future", LanCog Summer Metaphysics Workshop (Lisbon) 🇵🇹